MahmoudFawzyAOE2/Trello_API_Testing_Project/Readme.md

 * Card
 * Attachment

-> **When running tests independently, tests need a pre-condition to excute properly.**
+> **When running tests independently, tests need a pre-condition to execute properly.**
 > **These pre-conditions are other test methods in same or another class**
 >
 > **This chart shows the dependenies among other methods**